Education

 University of Calgary, Calgary, AB, Canada

-Bachelor of Science in Chemical Engineering (Biomedical Engineering Specialization)
+Bachelor of Science, Chemical Engineering (Biomedical Engineering Specialization)

 Bio